AD-SDL/hudson-liquidhandling/README.md

 ### Formatting the Code

 To automatically format the code for style and readability, run `black .` in the repo's root directory.
 This keeps all python code stylistically consistent.

-### Recommended Visual Studio Code Extensions

-* Better Comments by Aaron Bond
-* GitLens by Eric Amodio
-* Pylance by Microsoft
-* Python by Microsoft
-* Visual Studio IntelliCode by Microsoft